 Nuclear cost recovery allows utilities to charge ratepayers in advance for nuclear projects.
 The legislature’s intent was to make nuclear projects more attractive to utilities.
 Boy, did that ever work!
 A report prepared by Synapse Energy for the Union of Concerned Scientists lists nuclear cost recovery as a primary force behind Progress and FPL’s willingness to pursue nuclear.
 And why wouldn’t they when all the risks of the project have been shifted from the utility shareholders to you, the ratepayers?
 In fact, without nuclear cost recovery, it is unlikely that any utility would invest in these financially risky projects.
 What’s more, Wall Street won’t finance them, so why should you?

 How Did This Happen?

 The Florida Legislature gave power companies direct access to your wallet with minimal accountability when they passed Senate Bill 888 in 2006 (see page 69 of linked document) and the 2008 Florida Energy Bill.
 Acting on that direction, the Florida Public Service Commission (PSC) gave approval to the utilities in 2009 and again in 2010 to charge you in advance for hundreds of millions of dollars – in advance of delivering power – for these costly new reactors.
 In 2011, the legislature would not even consider an amendment that would end this scheme, despite the fact that there is diminished need for power in these tough economic times.
 The need for these new reactors is questionable at best, yet, in 2012, the utilities got approved for another ~$300 million, but Floridians are getting more vocal in their opposition.
-Currently, there is a Supreme Court case challenging the constitutionality of the “nuclear tax,” which already has ratepayers on the hook for almost $1.3 billion.
+The recent Florida Supreme Court case challenging the constitutionality of the “nuclear tax,” which already has ratepayers on the hook for almost $1.3 billion, was voted against.